Evaluating In The Global South: A Canadian Evaluator’s Perspective

 Champion Evaluation

-There is a desire to present the impact of the work NGOs are doing, but in reality they rarely get past transactional or process data.
-Again, this is an issue in both developed and developing countries but one I experience daily in my current role.
+There is a desire to present the impact of the work NGOs are doing, but in reality, they rarely get past transactional or process data.
+Again, this is an issue in both the Global South and North, and one I experience daily in my current role.

 Rather than correcting definitions (output versus outcome, anyone?), I have decided to adopt an educational approach.
-I think that when evaluators find themselves in a setting where evaluation literacy is low, it is our job to explain the difference between research, monitoring and evaluation.
-We need to champion the use of our profession to help developing countries communicate what they are doing (and at my NGO it really is impressive!) and then hopefully this will help them land more funding and do more good.
+I think that when evaluators find themselves in a setting where evaluation literacy is low, it is our job to explain the difference between research, monitoring, and evaluation.
+We need to champion the use of our profession to help programs communicate what they are doing (and at my NGO, it really is impressive!), and then hopefully, this will help them land more funding and do more good.

 Lesson #4